Department of Psychiatry Research

 - adult attention deficit hyperactivity disorder

-- anxiety and complicated grief
+- anxiety, stress, and prolonged grief

 - alcohol use disorder and traumatic stress

 - cannabidiol treatment for psychiatric disorders

 - mood disorders and cognition